aws-solutions/network-orchestration-for-aws-transit-gateway/README.md

 - This tag change is sent to the hub account through an Amazon EventBridge bus.

-- When the event is received in the hub account, an AWS Lambda function is initiated to start the Serverless Transit Network Orchestrator workflow.
+- When the event is received in the hub account, an AWS Lambda function is initiated to start the Network Orchestration for AWS Transit Gateway workflow.

-- AWS Step Functions (Serverless Transit Network Orchestrator state machine) and Lambda process network requests from the spoke accounts and event details are stored in Amazon DynamoDB.
+- AWS Step Functions (Network Orchestration for AWS Transit Gateway state machine) and Lambda process network requests from the spoke accounts and event details are stored in Amazon DynamoDB.
 You can approve requests automatically or manually.

 <img src="./architecture.png" width="750" height="450">

 ## Installing pre-packaged solution template

-- Deploy in the account you want to act as the hub: [aws-transit-network-orchestrator-hub.template](https://solutions-reference.s3.amazonaws.com/serverless-transit-network-orchestrator/latest/aws-transit-network-orchestrator-hub.template)
+- Deploy in the account you want to act as the hub: [network-orchestration-hub.template](https://solutions-reference.s3.amazonaws.com/serverless-transit-network-orchestrator/latest/network-orchestration-hub.template)
-- Deploy in spoke accounts: [aws-transit-network-orchestrator-spoke.template](https://solutions-reference.s3.amazonaws.com/serverless-transit-network-orchestrator/latest/aws-transit-network-orchestrator-spoke.template)
+- Deploy in spoke accounts: [network-orchestration-spoke.template](https://solutions-reference.s3.amazonaws.com/serverless-transit-network-orchestrator/latest/network-orchestration-spoke.template)
-- Deploy in AWS Organizations management account: [aws-transit-network-orchestrator-organization-role.template](https://solutions-reference.s3.amazonaws.com/serverless-transit-network-orchestrator/latest/aws-transit-network-orchestrator-organization-role.template)
+- Deploy in AWS Organizations management account: [network-orchestration-organization-role.template](https://solutions-reference.s3.amazonaws.com/serverless-transit-network-orchestrator/latest/network-orchestration-organization-role.template)

 _Note: All templates need to be deployed in the same preferred region_